 Aroma & Taste: Myrcene is an earthy, musky terpene with a fruity, grape-like aroma and notes of clove.
 It is found in hops and is responsible for the peppery, minty balsam aromas in beer.

 Sleep Aid: For those struggling with insomnia, myrcene is a natural remedy for falling and staying asleep.
 In fact, studies show that myrcene can even double sleep duration.

-Pain Relief: Throughout history, myrcene has been used as a natural painkiller, and modern studies confirm its analgesic (pain relieveing) properties.
-It is often recommended to help with headaches, migraines, arthritis, and other chronic pain.
+Targeted Relief: Throughout history, myrcene has been used to help with pain, and modern studies confirm its analgesic (pain relieving) properties.

 Anti-mutagenic: Studies show that myrcene naturally reduces the toxic and mutagenic effects of chemotherapy.
 Similarly, it can also reduce the creation of sister chromatid exchange (SCE), which is considered a possible indicator of cancer.

 Cannabis Cultivars: Cultivars known for their myrcene profiles are OG Kush, Granddaddy Purple, and Mango Tango.

 Terpenes can be enjoyed aromatically, topically, or ingested in foods and drinks.
 Many people love adding them to diffusers, serums, lotions, even cocktails.

 Terpenes are not psychoactive and do not contain cannabinoids, but they are still very powerful.
 They should always be diluted and are not intended to be used at full potency.
 Similar to essential oils, terpenes do not mix with water, but they can be diluted with carrier oils and alcohol.